Jacobean architecture

 The Jacobean style is the second phase of Renaissance architecture in England, following the Elizabethan style.
 It is named after King James VI and I, with whose reign (1603–1625 in England) it is associated.
-At the start of James' reign there was little stylistic break in architecture, as Elizabethan trends continued their development.
-However, his death in 1625 came as a decisive change towards more classical architecture, with Italian influence, was in progress, led by Inigo Jones; the style this began is sometimes called Stuart architecture, or English Baroque (though the latter term may be regarded as starting later).
+At the start of James's reign, there was little stylistic break in architecture, as Elizabethan trends continued their development.
+However, his death in 1625 came as a decisive change towards more classical architecture, with Italian influence, was in progress, led by Inigo Jones.
+The style this began is sometimes called Stuart architecture, or English Baroque (though the latter term may be regarded as starting later).

-Courtiers continued to build large prodigy houses, even though James spent less time on summer progresses round his realm than Elizabeth had.
-The influence of Flemish and German Northern Mannerism increased, now often executed by immigrant craftsmen and artists, rather than obtained from books as in the previous reign.
-There continued to be very little building of new churches, though a considerable amount of modifications to old ones, but a great deal of secular building.
+Courtiers continued to build large prodigy houses, even though James spent less time on summer progresses around his realm than Elizabeth had.
+The influence of Flemish and German Northern Mannerism increased, now often executed by recruited craftsmen and artists, rather than obtained from books as in the previous reign.
+There continued to be very little building of new churches, although there was a considerable amount of modifications to old ones and a great deal of secular building.

 Characteristics

-The reign of James VI of Scotland (or James I of England (1603–1625)), a disciple of the new scholarship, saw the first decisive adoption of Renaissance motifs in a free form communicated to England through German and Flemish carvers rather than directly from Italy.
+The reign of James VI of Scotland (also James I of England from 1603 to 1625), a disciple of the new scholarship, saw the first decisive adoption of Renaissance motifs in a free form communicated to England through German and Flemish carvers rather than directly from Italy.
 Although the general lines of Elizabethan design remained, there was a more consistent and unified application of formal design, both in plan and elevation.
 Much use was made of columns and pilasters, round-arch arcades, and flat roofs with openwork parapets.
 These and other classical elements appeared in a free and fanciful vernacular rather than with any true classical purity.
 With them were mixed the prismatic rustications and ornamental detail of scrolls, straps, and lozenges also characteristic of Elizabethan design.
 The style influenced furniture design and other decorative arts.